Canadian employers have certain responsibilities when hiring foreign workers through the International Mobility Program.

 Employers may be subject to an inspection by an Immigration, Refugees and Citizenship Canada (IRCC) officer or an Employment and Social Development Canada (ESDC)/Service Canada officer acting on behalf of IRCC.

-The purpose of an inspection is to make sure the employer continues to satisfy the conditions set out above, thereby ensuring that workers are not mistreated and ensuring that the International Mobility Program is being used as intended.
+The purpose of an inspection is to make sure the employer continues to satisfy the conditions set out above, thereby ensuring that workers are not mistreated and that the IMP is being used as intended.

 There are three reasons an employer could be selected for an inspection: